epalosh/openfov/README.md

 # OpenFOV

-Webcam head tracking for iRacing and other sim/flight games.
+Webcam head tracking for iRacing.
 One installer, one launch — head tracking working.

 ## Install